sheebans/ss-Gooru-FE/docs/player-events-flow.md

 This is when the user clicks at the emotion icons

 * A rate event is should be sent for the current resource/question
-* This event is also sent for anonymous users
+* No event is sent for anonymous users

 ## When navigating back to course map, data, search or profile